Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Creatine supplementation should be considered complementary to consuming protein, not a replacement for.
 That's because creatine and protein work in different ways.
 In short, creatine leads to more strength during your workout, while protein leads to more muscle repair after your workout.

-- Brittany Risher, health and lifestyle editor at MensHealth.com
+- Brittany Risher, Editor at MensHealth.com

 FAQ